MODFLOW-USGS/modflow-devtools/README.md

 Both these markers accept a `ci_only` flag, which indicates whether the policy should only apply when the test is running on GitHub Actions CI.

-There is also a `@requires_github` marker, which will skip decorated tests if the GitHub API is unreachable.
+Markers are also provided to ping network resources and skip if unavailable:

+- `@requires_github`: skips if `github.com` is unreachable
+- `@requires_spatial_reference`: skips if `spatialreference.org` is unreachable

 ### Miscellaneous

-A few other useful tools for FloPy development include:
+A few other useful tools for MODFLOW 6 and FloPy development include:

 - [`doctoc`](https://www.npmjs.com/package/doctoc): automatically generate table of contents sections for markdown files
 - [`act`](https://github.com/nektos/act): test GitHub Actions workflows locally (requires Docker)